-Post-separation services Mechanism Opportunity Improving engagement New initiatives to develop accessible service pathways for young service personnel (especially those with less than one year of service) and young ex-serving personnel.
+POST-SEPARATION SERVICES Opportunity Mechanism Improving engagement New initiatives to develop accessible service pathways for young service personnel (especially those with less than one year of service) and young ex-serving personnel.
 An additional Transition Taskforce 'reach in' trial be undertaken with a specific DVA focus on engaging young service personnel during the recruitment process, initial training and within their first year of service.
 A dedicated suite of online, mobile and social media platforms (e.g. Orygen's Digital health experts Moderated Online Social Therapy) be developed and evaluated for service access and treatment delivery for young ex-serving personnel.
 Learning from existing youth services will assist DVA to develop acceptable Veteran and youth awareness campaigns and service delivery models.
-The potential benefits of a experts and young serving 'youth' focused brand and approach developed in partnership with young serving and ex-serving personnel and ex-serving personnel should be investigated.
-Targeted support hubs Coordinated by DVA and Defence with linkages Targeted and uniquely branded support 'hubs' for transitioning and young exwith PHNs, veteran and service personnel (with scope to extend into the 25-29 age range) are required. community specialist While linked with Defence and DVA as a transition support service, a focus on mental health services this age group will be central to the design of these hubs.
-Younger ex-serving and FSOs. personnel should be co-designers of this service to ensure it is appropriate to their Service development requirements. undertaken in Comprehensive support from the commencement of the transition process for a consultation with veteran period of up to 12 months post-discharge would be provided with the objective and youth mental health of connecting people with the appropriate Defence, DVA, community-based and experts (e.g. Orygen and specialist health, mental health, vocational, family and other support services.
-Phoenix Australia) These local hubs would provide: Provider considerations: • a point of coordination and (if necessary) case management for the individual, - service with the family, command and appropriate services capacity/staffing to an accessible point of contact for ex-serving personnel to navigate available support. sustain support and Three levels of service would be provided based on the risk (low, moderate, and integrate with other high) of mental health or psychosocial adjustment problems.
-The program would services be staffed by professionals with experience working with young people who are - ability to service militarily competent and have the skills to provide tailored guidance on appropriate regional/rural areas services to support individuals at different stages of their transition as well as low-- ability to link with intensity psychological interventions targeting transition-related issues. young people from the The hubs could be delivered through a variety of sites to maximise engagement. commencement of Sites could include military bases, existing VVCS services, DCO Transition Centres transition process, until 12 or through innovative or distance based mobile services or some combination of months post-transition the above. - ability to link to services outside of Defence and DVA as appropriate.
-Identifying community services access Improved systems for identifying young ex-serving personnel accessing community Department of Health, health services is required.
-The following improvements are immediately available:
+The potential benefits of experts and young a 'youth' focused brand and approach developed in partnership with young serving and ex-serving serving and ex-serving personnel should be investigated. personnel Targeted support hubs Coordinated by DVA and Defence with linkages Targeted and uniquely branded support 'hubs' for transitioning and young with PHNs, veteran and ex-service personnel (with scope to extend into the 25-29 age range) are community specialist mental health services While linked with Defence and DVA as a transition support service, a focus on and ESOs. this age group will be central to the design of these hubs.
+Younger ex-serving Service development personnel should be co-designers of this service to ensure it is appropriate to undertaken in their requirements. consultation with Comprehensive support from the commencement of the transition process veteran and youth for a period of up to 12 months post-discharge would be provided with mental health experts the objective of connecting people with the appropriate Defence, DVA, (e.g. Orygen and community-based and specialist health, mental health, vocational, family and Phoenix Australia) other support services.
+Provider considerations: These local hubs would provide: - service with the • a point of coordination and (if necessary) case management for the capacity/staffing to individual, family, command and appropriate services sustain support and • an accessible point of contact for ex-serving personnel to navigate available integrate with other support. services Three levels of service would be provided based on the risk (low, moderate, - ability to service and high) of mental health or psychosocial adjustment problems.
+The program regional/rural areas would be staffed by professionals with experience working with young - ability to link with people who are militarily competent and have the skills to provide tailored young people from guidance on appropriate services to support individuals at different stages of the commencement their transition as well as low-intensity psychological interventions targeting of transition process, transition-related issues. until 12 months post-The hubs could be delivered through a variety of sites to maximise transition engagement.
+Sites could include military bases, existing VVCS services, DCO - ability to link to services Transition Centres or through innovative or distance based mobile services or outside of Defence and some combination of the above.
+DVA as appropriate.
+Identifying community services access Improved systems for identifying young ex-serving personnel accessing Department of Health, community health services is required.
+The following improvements are Defence, DVA immediately available: • Visibility of 'veteran' identification on health records for health professionals. • Promotion among community health professionals and services of the need to ask about and record service history. · A specific Medicare Benefits Schedule item number for the ADF Postdischarge GP Health Assessment.